HyperHamster/i3blocks/README.md

 ### media-info.sh

-This block displays information from D-Bus MPRIS compliant media players.
+This block displays information from D-Bus MPRIS compliant media players (such as Spotify or VLC).

 This block utilizes [Font Awesome](http://fontawesome.io/) icons.